ErichBSchulz/policytest/StateCouncil6.2.md

     1. Offers a range of interventions in addition to loss of liberty.
 1. Imprisonment should be a measure of last resort and focussed on rehabilitation.
 1. Loss of liberty, including custodial interventions, temporary holds, remand, and arrests should only be used in situations where the person is a risk to the community.
-1. People should not be held in remand for simple or nonviolent offences.
+1. People should not be held in remand for minor, nonviolent offences.
 1. The following basic principles of criminal justice must be protected:
     1. Freedom from prolonged detention without charge or trial.
     1. The presumption in favour of bail.